This is the character sheet for Love Live!.

 - Deadpan Snarker: Not often, but as expected of the Only Sane Man of the group who also happens to be one of Honoka's best friends, she has her moments in the anime.Rin: (about the others leaving early without practicing) You guys are making us [Honoka and I] look stupid!Umi: You are stupid.

 - Drill Sergeant Nasty: She takes everything seriously, be it her studies, student council work, the group's practice sessions, and even her fellow members' diets, something that Honoka and Hanayo learned the hard way.
 Nico was even initially worried during episode 2 of season 2 that Umi may implement yet another hellish training course when she shows a bit too much enthusiasm in hiking the nearby mountain.
-Somewhat justified in that she actually sees the effort put into bing a school idol.
+Justified in that she's aware of how much effort needs to be put into being a school idol.

 - Even the Girls Want Her: One of the School Idol Diary chapters reveals that she receives love letters (in all-girl school), and has her asking Eli for advice on how to deal with them.